Saious119/Discord-Bots/README.md

 ## Tarot Bot
 ### Description
-A bot that will. give you your fortune.
+A bot that will give you your fortune.
 All you have to say is "Give me a fortune".
 Right now it only does single card fortunes, the hope is that in the near future it will also do 2 card and full 10 card readings.

+## Jail Bot
+### Description
+Interacting with UwUBot will give you a cringe role for a certain amount of time, then remove it.
+Currently it can give you the role, but crashes when removing it.

+## OwOBot / ΘωθBot
+### Description
+A bot that is a pun on the Egyption God of Knowledge's name in Greek being written at Θωθ.
+Asking Θωθ, what's this? <query> or OwO, what's this? <query> will use the wikipedia API to search for a valid wikipedia page and send it to you if one is found.